nmargari/QtEncryption/README.md

 # Encryption-Algorithms
-A set of encryption algorithms.
+A set of encryption algorithms created with QT C++.